Ukraine at a glance

 - Today: the legacy of state control largely remains, and efforts to reform the economy, make progress with privatisation and enhance civil liberties have been moderate.

-- Head of Government: Prime Minister Mykola Azarov
+- Head of government: Prime Minister Volodymyr Groysman (since 14 April 2016)

-- Cabinet of Ministers proposed by the President and approved by the Verkhovna Rada (Parliament).
+- Cabinet: Cabinet of Ministers nominated by the prime minister, approved by the Verkhovna Rada

 Ukraine has made a number of commitments to improve the wellbeing of children - particularly by signing and ratifying: